 We provide timely, pragmatic and cost-effective legal advice for all life planning and estate planning matters including:

 - Powers including Enduring Power of Attorney and Advanced Care Directives

 - Deceased Estates

-We make doing your Will painless and a satisfy process.
+We make doing your Will painless and a satisfying process.
 While most people want a “basic Will”, we also cater for people with complicated family situations, estranged children, disabled children that need protective trusts and blended families.
 All these situations are well understood and we have a wealth of experience in drafting a Will that will suit your particular needs.